anyscale/madewithml.github.io/docs/courses/basics/utilities.md

 {% include "styles/lesson.md" %}

 ## Set up
-We're having to set a lot of seeds for reproducability now, so let's wrap it all up in a function.
+We're having to set a lot of seeds for reproducibility now, so let's wrap it all up in a function.

 ```python linenums="1"
 import numpy as np